Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Introduction

-Along with this line, the planning methods in the continuous space are generally divided into two categories, which are the learning-based method and the optimization-based method.
-For the learning-based method, autonomous vehicles can continuously improve their proficiency from the outcomes of navigational decisions~\cite{guan2020centralized,duan2020hierarchical,chen2020reinforcement}.
+Along with this line, the planning methods in the continuous space generally include the learning-based method and the optimization-based method.
+For the learning-based method, autonomous vehicles can continuously improve their proficiency from the outcomes of navigational decisions~\cite{duan2020hierarchical,chen2020reinforcement}.
 Nonetheless, the lack of a theoretical guarantee causes potential safety concerns.
-On the other hand, the optimization-based method relies on the formulation of a mathematical optimization problem, where system requirements can be explicitly expressed as equality and inequality constraints as part of the MPC synthesis.
-To be more specific, typical constraints involved in the optimization problem include the dynamic constraint, environmental constraint (such as the collision avoidance constraint), and physical limit constraint (such as the constraint on the steering angle, acceleration of the engine, deceleration of the brake), etc. For the optimization-based method, the model predictive control (MPC) has been widely deployed to solve the sequential decision-making problems with certain cumulative objectives considered over a certain horizon~\cite{camacho2013model,mayne2000constrained,liu2017path,li2020distributed}.
-In view of its appropriate applicability, various research works present the use of MPC-based methods to generate a feasible solution in the trajectory generation problem~\cite{ji2016path,celik2019chance}.
+On the other hand, the optimization-based method relies on the formulation of a mathematical optimization problem, where system requirements can be explicitly expressed as equality and inequality constraints as part of the model predictive control (MPC) synthesis.
+To be more specific, typical constraints involved in the optimization problem include the dynamic constraint, environmental constraint (such as the obstacle avoidance constraint), physical limit constraint (such as the constraint on the steering angle, acceleration of the engine, and deceleration of the brake), etc. For the optimization-based method, the MPC has been widely deployed to solve the sequential decision-making problems with certain cumulative objectives considered over a certain horizon~\cite{mayne2000constrained,liu2017path}.
+In view of its appropriate applicability, various research works present the use of MPC-based methods to generate a feasible solution in the trajectory generation problem~\cite{ji2016path}.
 However, most of these MPC-based works focus on simple motion tasks with simplified vehicle models.
 In more realistic and complex situations, the MPC is no longer effective due to the nonlinearity of the vehicle model.
-Moreover, the generated trajectories need to deal with highly dynamic and complex driving scenarios (such as lane change, maneuvering, turning, overtaking, etc.) in a spatiotemporal domain~\cite{hubmann2017decision}.
+Moreover, the generated trajectories need to deal with highly dynamic and complex driving scenarios (such as lane change, maneuvering, turning, overtaking, etc.) in a spatiotemporal domain.
 As a result, the high complexity and non-convexity of these constraints incurred add additional burdens to the computation efficiency of the MPC~\cite{zhang2019integrated,zhang2020trajectory}.